Visual Adversarial Attacks and Defenses in the Physical World: A Survey

-\subsubsection{Architecture modification}
+Despite these advancements, such methods often fail to capture deep-seated characteristics of adversarial patches, such as aggressiveness and naturalness, leading to suboptimal precision and generalization against naturalistic adversarial patches (NAPs).
+To address this issue, NAPGuard \cite{wu2024napguard} utilizes a sophisticated critical feature modulation framework.
+It enhances detection capabilities against NAPs by aligning aggressive features during training and suppressing natural features during inference.

-Researchers can modify the network's architecture to weaken the effect of adversarial patches on the final classification.
-Existing methods are mainly from two aspects: 1) Narrowing the receptive field.
-2) Introducing new neural units.
+\subsubsection{\textbf{Architecture modification}}

-\textbf{1) Narrowing receptive fields} is inspired by BagNet \cite{brendel2019approximating}, which adopts the structure of ResNet-50.
-BagNet reduces the receptive field size by replacing the 3×3 convolution kernels with 1×1 convolution kernel.
-Moreover, BagNet extracts features from each small image patch to generate per-patch logits and calculate the average.
-Therefore, adversarial patches can only exist in a few regions when attacking BagNet.
-Clipped BagNet \cite{zhang2020clipped} and PatchGuard \cite{xiang2021patchguard} both use BagNet as the backbone network.
-To further ensure the robustness of the model, Clipped BagNet artificially abandons the abnormal logits before averaging them, and PatchGuard adopts a robust masking aggregation to detect and mask the abnormal feature.
+Researchers can modify the network's architecture to mitigate the impact of adversarial patches on final classification.
+Existing approaches primarily focus on two aspects: 1) Narrowing the receptive field, and 2) Introducing new neural units.

-The self-attention mechanism of ViT also limits the "receptive field".
-Adversarial patches can only affect a portion of the tokens.
-PatchVote \cite{2021arXiv211110481H} uses a 16×16 patch size ViT model \cite{dosovitskiy2020image} to perform voting on different patches' predictions.
+\textbf{\emph{(1) Narrowing Receptive Fields.}} is inspired by BagNet \cite{brendel2018approximating}, which modifies ResNet-50 by replacing 3×3 convolutions with 1×1 convolutions and processes small image patches independently.
+This limits adversarial patches to affecting only a few regions.
+Clipped BagNet \cite{zhang2020clipped} and PatchGuard \cite{xiang2021patchguard} are built on BagNet, enhancing robustness by filtering abnormal logits or masking suspicious features.
+Similarly, the self-attention mechanism in ViT limits adversarial patches to a subset of tokens.
+PatchCensor \cite{huang2023patchcensor} uses a ViT with 16×16 patches to vote on predictions from different patches.
+However, narrowing receptive fields can reduce the information each feature receives, hurting model capacity and performance.
+PATCHCURE \cite{xiang2023patchcure} addresses this by balancing layers with small and large receptive fields, achieving effective defense with minimal performance loss.